Another Problematic Launch Expected as China Seeks to Complete Its Space Station

 China rolled out its Long March 5B rocket on Tuesday in anticipation of its upcoming liftoff to place the third and final piece of the Tiangong space station in orbit.
 It’s all very exciting, but an out-of-control core module will likely result, as was the case on three previous occasions.

-The heavy-lift rocket was transported to the pad on Tuesday, carrying a 23-ton lab module named Mengtian (which translates to “dreaming of heavens”).
-It took about three hours for the Long March 5B to make the nearly (3 kilometre) journey at the Wenchang Spacecraft Launch Site, according to China National Space Administration (CNSA).
+The heavy-lift rocket was transported to the pad on Tuesday, carrying a 21 T lab module named Mengtian (which translates to “dreaming of heavens”).
+It took about three hours for the Long March 5B to make the nearly 2 mile (3 kilometre) journey at the Wenchang Spacecraft Launch Site, according to China National Space Administration (CNSA).

 Mengtian will join its sister modules Wentian and Tianhe to form the T-shaped structure of China’s three-module space station named Tiangong (meaning “heavenly place”).
 China’s space agency will use the Mengtian lab to conduct various microgravity experiments related to fluid physics, combustion science, and space technology, according to China’s state-run Xinhua.
 Unlike Tianhe, Mengtian does not include living quarters for astronauts.